FISHING EXPERIENCE (FX)WQW’s core therapeutic recreational experience

 TUESDAY: FLY FISHING 101

 WQW’s Director of Operations gives the group a block of instruction on fly-casting, and the functions of their fly-fishing gear; after instruction, the warriors are paired with their companions and professional fly-fishing guide.
 The warriors then enjoy an outdoor lunch prepared by the volunteer cooks before setting out on private ponds with their guide and companion or spouse to hone their skills and catch some fish.
-In the evening, warriors head back to the lodge for an optional therapeutic massage provided by local professional massage therapists.
-After another delicious dinner prepared by volunteer cooks, the group is introduced to fly-tying by local experts.
-Each warrior can learn how to tie that special fly for the next day’s fishing adventure.
+In the evening, warriors head back to the lodge to enjoy a delicious dinner prepared by volunteer cooks.
+Then, the group is introduced to fly-tying by local experts, and each warrior can learn how to tie that special fly for the next day’s fishing adventure.

 WEDNESDAY: FISHING DAY